 8 days in Sri Lanka

-The itinerary of this 08-day tour is ideally tailored for observing all ultimate endemic bird toursthe Sri Lankan endemics together with many other Asian bird specialities.
-This tour is slower in pace than the other tours in the category.
+The itinerary of this 08-day tour is ideally tailored for observing all the Sri Lankan endemics together with many other Asian bird specialities.
+This tour is slower in pace than the other tours in the category (the budget tours).
 At the most, the tour is the best deliberated tour for its price, a selection of the best localities for the most difficult birds was selected enabling a high rate of success in observing these endemics and other birds.
-The tour will be led by one of our expert tour leaders who are considered to be the most experienced in the country.
+The tour will be led by one of our tour guides who will become available for the dates.

-This 08-day tour with one of our expert guides provides excellent chances of finding approximately 165 species of birds including all 33 Island’s endemics, about 45 other Indian Subcontinental endemics and about 108 other Asian species.
+This 08-day tour with one of our guides provides excellent chances of finding approximately 150 species of birds including all 33 Island’s endemics, about 35 other Indian Subcontinental endemics and about 100 other Asian species.

-Day 01: After breakfast at the hotel checkout and leave for Kitulgala.
+Day 01: Moring leave for Kitulgala.
 Check in and lunch at Kitulgala Rest House.
 Evening birding.
-Overnight stay at Kitukgala Rest House.
+Overnight stay at a rest house/lodge in Kitulgala.

 The drive to Kitulgala is about four hours from the hotel and would take us through lush wet zone home gardens containing small scale spice cultivations, rubber plantations, over perennial rivers and streams.
 This journey is your first glimpse in to the wet zone of the country and its people whose life style and livelihood which is in contrast to what you’d witness later on.

 Kitulgala is in the vicinity of the film location of the classic “Bridge over river Kwai”.
 We check into to the rest house located beside the river Kalani which is fascinating.
-Villages use a dugout canoe with an outrigger unique to the island, for ferrying across the river.
-We will use this same mode of transport in order get across for our evening session of birding in Kitulgala forest or Kelani Valley Forest Reserve.
+Villagers use a small ferry for ferrying people across the river.
+We will use this same approach in order get across for our evening session of birding in Kitulgala forest or Kelani Valley Forest Reserve.

 The Kelani Valley FR is low country rainforest containing a host of endemic birds and other wildlife unique to the Island.
 Some of the birds are found around home gardens and will be a fascinating experience.
 Two of the most sort after endemics are the Chestnut-backed Owlet for which we will head in the direction to a known stakeout of it, and then to the Serendib Scops Owl stakeout.
 Discovery of the latter owl by one of our tour leaders created a sensation in the birding world in 2001.
-Other endemic birds found here is the Yellow-fronted Barbet, Ceylon Spurfowl, Green-billed Coucal, Red-faced Malkoha, Ceylon Hanging Parrot, Layard’s Parakeet, Spot-winged Thrush, Ceylon Rufous (or Orange-billed) Babbler and Ceylon Blue Magpie to name a few.
+Other endemic birds found here is the Yellow-fronted Barbet, Sri Lanka Spurfowl, Green-billed Coucal, Red-faced Malkoha, Sri Lanka Hanging Parrot, Layard’s Parakeet, Spot-winged Thrush, Orange-billed Babbler and Sri Lanka Blue Magpie to name a few.

 As for mammals encountered commonly would be the Sri Lankan or Grizzled-tailed Giant Squirrel the endemic race to the island

 Today we spend more time seeking species missed out yesterday and may also venture out into localities we did not visit yesterday looking for target birds, which will too give us a chance to get a better idea of the village culture.
-Today we will also look out for other subcontinental endemics such as Malabar Trogon, Ceylon Frogmouth, Indian Pitta, etc. Kitulgala Forest reserve holds a myriad of Butterflies, Amphibians and Reptiles, we would not pursue in search of them unless it is necessary but as and when sightings of these animals occur.
+Today we will also look out for other subcontinental endemics such as Malabar Trogon, Sri Lanka Frogmouth, Indian Pitta, etc. Kitulgala Forest reserve holds a myriad of Butterflies, Amphibians and Reptiles, we would not pursue in search of them unless when sightings of these animals occur.

-Day 03: After a short birding session and breakfast in the morning, checkout and leave for Nuwara Eliya in the high hills.
-Lunch at a hotel in Nuwara Eliya.
-Evening birding in Nuwara Eliya.
+Day 03: After a short birding session and breakfast in the morning, leave for Nuwara Eliya in the high hills.
+Evening birding session.
 Overnight stay at the hotel in Nuwara Eliya.

 Nuwara Eliya is a well known hill station during the British Raj and climatic conditions here is a total contrast from the lowlands so is the terrain and lifestyle of the people.
 The drive is approximately four hours but with regular stops, this could take a little longer.
 Off all the drives up to now, this probably would be the most picturesque, as it would take us through lush tea plantations, what the country inherited from the British.
 The architecture of some buildings goes back to the colonial era, so is the gardens.

-Day 04: Early morning excursion to Horton Plains National Park.
-Lunch at Hotel.
-Evening Birding in Nuwara Eliya.
+Day 04: Birding in Nuwara Eliya and its surrounding.
 Overnight stay at the hotel in Nuwara Eliya.

-Horton plains were discovered during the colonial period by a hunting party and named after the then governor of the Island and until recently was a popular tourist destination.
-Out of all days, today would be considerably an early one, as the drive to Horton Plains National park is essentially important for a few reasons.
-Principle being seeing the elusive Ceylon Whistling-thrush, a bird on every birders wish list, also the best time to witness the beauty of the place is in the morning.
-We also look for endemic Ceylon Wood Pigeon, Ceylon Bush Warbler and Dusky Blue Flycatcher amongst other hill birds.
+In Nuwara Eliya we look for the elusive Sri Lanka Whistling-thrush, a bird on every birders wish list, also the best time to witness the beauty of the place is in the morning.
+We also look for endemic Sri Lanka Wood Pigeon, Sri Lanka Bush Warbler and Dusky Blue Flycatcher amongst other hill birds.

-We will return to Nuwara Eliya in time for lunch.
-And spend the evening at a few stakeouts for some target birds.
+We spend the evening at a few stakeouts for some target birds.

 Day 05: After breakfast checkout and leave for Udawalawa in the dry lowlands.
-Lunch at a hotel in Embilipitiya.
 Evening birding.
-Overnight stay at the hotel in Embilipitiya
+Overnight stay at the hotel in Udawalawa.

-On rout we visit a site for Marshall’s Iora a sort after subcontinental endemic whose occurrence in the country was discovered very recently.
-The evening will be spent at a wetland where Bitterns, Watercock and other waterbirds are seen on a regular basis, after which we visit a site known to have White-naped Woodpecker.
+On rout we visit a site for Marshall’s Iora a sort after subcontinental endemic whose occurrence in the country was discovered recently.
+The evening will be spent at a wetland where Bitterns, Watercock and other waterbirds are seen on a regular basis.

-Day 06: Morning visit Udawalawa National Park.
-After Lunch leave for Sinharaja.
+Day 06: Morning a short birding session before leave for Sinharaja.
+Evening birding in Sinharaja rainforest.
 Overnight stay at a forest lodge in Sinharaja.

-After lunch at the hotel we drive to Sinharaja.
-This drive is about five hours and we may encounter some birding opportunities on the way.
+In the morning birding session we will be looking for a few target birds before we sit down for breakfast.
+After breakfast at the hotel we drive to Sinharaja.
+This drive is about four hours and we may encounter some birding opportunities on the way.

 Day 07: Full day at Sinharaja.
 Overnight stay at the forest lodge in Sinharaja.